speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 func main() {
     s := sdk.New()

-    req := operations.ActionsAddRepoAccessToSelfHostedRunnerGroupInOrgRequest{
+    req := operations.ActionsAddCustomLabelsToSelfHostedRunnerForOrgRequest{
-        PathParams: operations.ActionsAddRepoAccessToSelfHostedRunnerGroupInOrgPathParams{
+        PathParams: operations.ActionsAddCustomLabelsToSelfHostedRunnerForOrgPathParams{
-            Org: "sit",
+            Org: "unde",
-            RepositoryID: 2259404117704393152,
-            RunnerGroupID: 6050128673802995827,
+            RunnerID: 592845,
         },
+        Request: operations.ActionsAddCustomLabelsToSelfHostedRunnerForOrgRequestBody{
+            Labels: []string{
+                "nulla",
+                "id",
+                "vero",
+            },
+        },
     }

+    ctx := context.Background()
-    res, err := s.Actions.ActionsAddRepoAccessToSelfHostedRunnerGroupInOrg(ctx, req)
+    res, err := s.Actions.ActionsAddCustomLabelsToSelfHostedRunnerForOrg(ctx, req)
     if err != nil {
         log.Fatal(err)
     }

-    if res.StatusCode == http.StatusOK {
+    if res.ActionsAddCustomLabelsToSelfHostedRunnerForOrg200ApplicationJSONObject != nil {
         // handle response
     }
+}
 ```
 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

-### actions
+### Actions

-* `ActionsAddRepoAccessToSelfHostedRunnerGroupInOrg` - Add repository access to a self-hosted runner group in an organization
+* `ActionsAddCustomLabelsToSelfHostedRunnerForOrg` - Add custom labels to a self-hosted runner for an organization
+* `ActionsAddCustomLabelsToSelfHostedRunnerForRepo` - Add custom labels to a self-hosted runner for a repository
 * `ActionsAddSelectedRepoToOrgSecret` - Add selected repository to an organization secret
+* `ActionsAddSelectedRepoToOrgVariable` - Add selected repository to an organization variable
-* `ActionsAddSelfHostedRunnerToGroupForOrg` - Add a self-hosted runner to a group for an organization
+* `ActionsAddSelectedRepoToRequiredWorkflow` - Add a repository to a required workflow
+* `ActionsApproveWorkflowRun` - Approve a workflow run for a fork pull request
 * `ActionsCancelWorkflowRun` - Cancel a workflow run
+* `ActionsCreateEnvironmentVariable` - Create an environment variable
 * `ActionsCreateOrUpdateEnvironmentSecret` - Create or update an environment secret
 * `ActionsCreateOrUpdateOrgSecret` - Create or update an organization secret
 * `ActionsCreateOrUpdateRepoSecret` - Create or update a repository secret
+* `ActionsCreateOrgVariable` - Create an organization variable
 * `ActionsCreateRegistrationTokenForOrg` - Create a registration token for an organization
 * `ActionsCreateRegistrationTokenForRepo` - Create a registration token for a repository
 * `ActionsCreateRemoveTokenForOrg` - Create a remove token for an organization
 * `ActionsCreateRemoveTokenForRepo` - Create a remove token for a repository
+* `ActionsCreateRepoVariable` - Create a repository variable
-* `ActionsCreateSelfHostedRunnerGroupForOrg` - Create a self-hosted runner group for an organization
+* `ActionsCreateRequiredWorkflow` - Create a required workflow
 * `ActionsCreateWorkflowDispatch` - Create a workflow dispatch event
+* `ActionsDeleteActionsCacheByID` - Delete a GitHub Actions cache for a repository (using a cache ID)
+* `ActionsDeleteActionsCacheByKey` - Delete GitHub Actions caches for a repository (using a cache key)
 * `ActionsDeleteArtifact` - Delete an artifact
 * `ActionsDeleteEnvironmentSecret` - Delete an environment secret
+* `ActionsDeleteEnvironmentVariable` - Delete an environment variable
 * `ActionsDeleteOrgSecret` - Delete an organization secret
+* `ActionsDeleteOrgVariable` - Delete an organization variable
 * `ActionsDeleteRepoSecret` - Delete a repository secret
+* `ActionsDeleteRepoVariable` - Delete a repository variable
+* `ActionsDeleteRequiredWorkflow` - Delete a required workflow
 * `ActionsDeleteSelfHostedRunnerFromOrg` - Delete a self-hosted runner from an organization
 * `ActionsDeleteSelfHostedRunnerFromRepo` - Delete a self-hosted runner from a repository
-* `ActionsDeleteSelfHostedRunnerGroupFromOrg` - Delete a self-hosted runner group from an organization
 * `ActionsDeleteWorkflowRun` - Delete a workflow run
 * `ActionsDeleteWorkflowRunLogs` - Delete workflow run logs
 * `ActionsDisableSelectedRepositoryGithubActionsOrganization` - Disable a selected repository for GitHub Actions in an organization
 * `ActionsDisableWorkflow` - Disable a workflow
 * `ActionsDownloadArtifact` - Download an artifact
 * `ActionsDownloadJobLogsForWorkflowRun` - Download job logs for a workflow run
+* `ActionsDownloadWorkflowRunAttemptLogs` - Download workflow run attempt logs
 * `ActionsDownloadWorkflowRunLogs` - Download workflow run logs
 * `ActionsEnableSelectedRepositoryGithubActionsOrganization` - Enable a selected repository for GitHub Actions in an organization
 * `ActionsEnableWorkflow` - Enable a workflow
+* `ActionsGetActionsCacheList` - List GitHub Actions caches for a repository
+* `ActionsGetActionsCacheUsage` - Get GitHub Actions cache usage for a repository
+* `ActionsGetActionsCacheUsageByRepoForOrg` - List repositories with GitHub Actions cache usage for an organization
+* `ActionsGetActionsCacheUsageForOrg` - Get GitHub Actions cache usage for an organization
-* `ActionsGetAllowedActionsOrganization` - Get allowed actions for an organization
+* `ActionsGetAllowedActionsOrganization` - Get allowed actions and reusable workflows for an organization
-* `ActionsGetAllowedActionsRepository` - Get allowed actions for a repository
+* `ActionsGetAllowedActionsRepository` - Get allowed actions and reusable workflows for a repository
 * `ActionsGetArtifact` - Get an artifact
+* `ActionsGetCustomOidcSubClaimForRepo` - Get the customization template for an OIDC subject claim for a repository
 * `ActionsGetEnvironmentPublicKey` - Get an environment public key
 * `ActionsGetEnvironmentSecret` - Get an environment secret
+* `ActionsGetEnvironmentVariable` - Get an environment variable
+* `ActionsGetGithubActionsDefaultWorkflowPermissionsOrganization` - Get default workflow permissions for an organization
+* `ActionsGetGithubActionsDefaultWorkflowPermissionsRepository` - Get default workflow permissions for a repository
 * `ActionsGetGithubActionsPermissionsOrganization` - Get GitHub Actions permissions for an organization
 * `ActionsGetGithubActionsPermissionsRepository` - Get GitHub Actions permissions for a repository
 * `ActionsGetJobForWorkflowRun` - Get a job for a workflow run
 * `ActionsGetOrgPublicKey` - Get an organization public key
 * `ActionsGetOrgSecret` - Get an organization secret
+* `ActionsGetOrgVariable` - Get an organization variable
 * `ActionsGetPendingDeploymentsForRun` - Get pending deployments for a workflow run
 * `ActionsGetRepoPublicKey` - Get a repository public key
+* `ActionsGetRepoRequiredWorkflow` - Get a required workflow entity for a repository
+* `ActionsGetRepoRequiredWorkflowUsage` - Get required workflow usage
 * `ActionsGetRepoSecret` - Get a repository secret
+* `ActionsGetRepoVariable` - Get a repository variable
+* `ActionsGetRequiredWorkflow` - Get a required workflow
 * `ActionsGetReviewsForRun` - Get the review history for a workflow run
 * `ActionsGetSelfHostedRunnerForOrg` - Get a self-hosted runner for an organization
 * `ActionsGetSelfHostedRunnerForRepo` - Get a self-hosted runner for a repository
-* `ActionsGetSelfHostedRunnerGroupForOrg` - Get a self-hosted runner group for an organization
 * `ActionsGetWorkflow` - Get a workflow
+* `ActionsGetWorkflowAccessToRepository` - Get the level of access for workflows outside of the repository
 * `ActionsGetWorkflowRun` - Get a workflow run
+* `ActionsGetWorkflowRunAttempt` - Get a workflow run attempt
 * `ActionsGetWorkflowRunUsage` - Get workflow run usage
 * `ActionsGetWorkflowUsage` - Get workflow usage
 * `ActionsListArtifactsForRepo` - List artifacts for a repository
 * `ActionsListEnvironmentSecrets` - List environment secrets
+* `ActionsListEnvironmentVariables` - List environment variables
 * `ActionsListJobsForWorkflowRun` - List jobs for a workflow run
+* `ActionsListJobsForWorkflowRunAttempt` - List jobs for a workflow run attempt
+* `ActionsListLabelsForSelfHostedRunnerForOrg` - List labels for a self-hosted runner for an organization
+* `ActionsListLabelsForSelfHostedRunnerForRepo` - List labels for a self-hosted runner for a repository
 * `ActionsListOrgSecrets` - List organization secrets
+* `ActionsListOrgVariables` - List organization variables
-* `ActionsListRepoAccessToSelfHostedRunnerGroupInOrg` - List repository access to a self-hosted runner group in an organization
+* `ActionsListRepoRequiredWorkflows` - List repository required workflows
 * `ActionsListRepoSecrets` - List repository secrets
+* `ActionsListRepoVariables` - List repository variables
 * `ActionsListRepoWorkflows` - List repository workflows
+* `ActionsListRequiredWorkflowRuns` - List workflow runs for a required workflow
+* `ActionsListRequiredWorkflows` - List required workflows
 * `ActionsListRunnerApplicationsForOrg` - List runner applications for an organization
 * `ActionsListRunnerApplicationsForRepo` - List runner applications for a repository
 * `ActionsListSelectedReposForOrgSecret` - List selected repositories for an organization secret
+* `ActionsListSelectedReposForOrgVariable` - List selected repositories for an organization variable
 * `ActionsListSelectedRepositoriesEnabledGithubActionsOrganization` - List selected repositories enabled for GitHub Actions in an organization
-* `ActionsListSelfHostedRunnerGroupsForOrg` - List self-hosted runner groups for an organization
+* `ActionsListSelectedRepositoriesRequiredWorkflow` - List selected repositories for a required workflow
 * `ActionsListSelfHostedRunnersForOrg` - List self-hosted runners for an organization
 * `ActionsListSelfHostedRunnersForRepo` - List self-hosted runners for a repository
-* `ActionsListSelfHostedRunnersInGroupForOrg` - List self-hosted runners in a group for an organization
 * `ActionsListWorkflowRunArtifacts` - List workflow run artifacts
-* `ActionsListWorkflowRuns` - List workflow runs
+* `ActionsListWorkflowRuns` - List workflow runs for a workflow
 * `ActionsListWorkflowRunsForRepo` - List workflow runs for a repository
+* `ActionsReRunJobForWorkflowRun` - Re-run a job from a workflow run
 * `ActionsReRunWorkflow` - Re-run a workflow
+* `ActionsReRunWorkflowFailedJobs` - Re-run failed jobs from a workflow run
+* `ActionsRemoveAllCustomLabelsFromSelfHostedRunnerForOrg` - Remove all custom labels from a self-hosted runner for an organization
+* `ActionsRemoveAllCustomLabelsFromSelfHostedRunnerForRepo` - Remove all custom labels from a self-hosted runner for a repository
-* `ActionsRemoveRepoAccessToSelfHostedRunnerGroupInOrg` - Remove repository access to a self-hosted runner group in an organization
+* `ActionsRemoveCustomLabelFromSelfHostedRunnerForOrg` - Remove a custom label from a self-hosted runner for an organization
+* `ActionsRemoveCustomLabelFromSelfHostedRunnerForRepo` - Remove a custom label from a self-hosted runner for a repository
 * `ActionsRemoveSelectedRepoFromOrgSecret` - Remove selected repository from an organization secret
-* `ActionsRemoveSelfHostedRunnerFromGroupForOrg` - Remove a self-hosted runner from a group for an organization
+* `ActionsRemoveSelectedRepoFromOrgVariable` - Remove selected repository from an organization variable
+* `ActionsRemoveSelectedRepoFromRequiredWorkflow` - Remove a selected repository from required workflow
 * `ActionsReviewPendingDeploymentsForRun` - Review pending deployments for a workflow run
-* `ActionsSetAllowedActionsOrganization` - Set allowed actions for an organization
+* `ActionsSetAllowedActionsOrganization` - Set allowed actions and reusable workflows for an organization
-* `ActionsSetAllowedActionsRepository` - Set allowed actions for a repository
+* `ActionsSetAllowedActionsRepository` - Set allowed actions and reusable workflows for a repository
+* `ActionsSetCustomLabelsForSelfHostedRunnerForOrg` - Set custom labels for a self-hosted runner for an organization
+* `ActionsSetCustomLabelsForSelfHostedRunnerForRepo` - Set custom labels for a self-hosted runner for a repository
+* `ActionsSetCustomOidcSubClaimForRepo` - Set the customization template for an OIDC subject claim for a repository
+* `ActionsSetGithubActionsDefaultWorkflowPermissionsOrganization` - Set default workflow permissions for an organization
+* `ActionsSetGithubActionsDefaultWorkflowPermissionsRepository` - Set default workflow permissions for a repository
 * `ActionsSetGithubActionsPermissionsOrganization` - Set GitHub Actions permissions for an organization
 * `ActionsSetGithubActionsPermissionsRepository` - Set GitHub Actions permissions for a repository
-* `ActionsSetRepoAccessToSelfHostedRunnerGroupInOrg` - Set repository access for a self-hosted runner group in an organization
 * `ActionsSetSelectedReposForOrgSecret` - Set selected repositories for an organization secret
+* `ActionsSetSelectedReposForOrgVariable` - Set selected repositories for an organization variable
+* `ActionsSetSelectedReposToRequiredWorkflow` - Sets repositories for a required workflow
 * `ActionsSetSelectedRepositoriesEnabledGithubActionsOrganization` - Set selected repositories enabled for GitHub Actions in an organization
-* `ActionsSetSelfHostedRunnersInGroupForOrg` - Set self-hosted runners in a group for an organization
+* `ActionsSetWorkflowAccessToRepository` - Set the level of access for workflows outside of the repository
+* `ActionsUpdateEnvironmentVariable` - Update an environment variable
-* `ActionsUpdateSelfHostedRunnerGroupForOrg` - Update a self-hosted runner group for an organization
+* `ActionsUpdateOrgVariable` - Update an organization variable
+* `ActionsUpdateRepoVariable` - Update a repository variable
+* `ActionsUpdateRequiredWorkflow` - Update a required workflow

-### activity
+### Activity

 * `ActivityCheckRepoIsStarredByAuthenticatedUser` - Check if a repository is starred by the authenticated user
 * `ActivityDeleteRepoSubscription` - Delete a repository subscription